openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Getting the Latest Version of Library Content
 *********************************************

-If you modify the contents of a library that is references by randomized content blocks in one or more courses, you can bring the course components up to date with the version in the library.
+If you modify the contents of a library that is referenced by randomized content blocks in one or more courses, you can bring the course components up to date with the version in the library.

+.. warning:: Be careful when you modify problems after they have been released!
+   Changes that you make to published problems can affect the student experience in the course, as well as analysis of course data.

 * If the components in the randomized content block have not been edited in the course outline, when you next open the randomized content block in the course outline, you see a message indicating that the component is out of date in